BradHutchings/Mmojo-Server/deploy/500-OpenClaw/15-Build-Mmojo-Server.md

 EOF
 ```

+**Future:** The `--path` path will be `/app/Mmojo-Complete`.
+Needs an addition to Mmojo Server code to do that.
+Then we'll have directory independence.

 ---
 ### Choose a Model
 Choose a model.
 I'd suggest choosing **IBM Granite 8B Instruct**.
 It will be copied to your `$HOME/Mmojo-Server` directory.